openstack-archive/networking-infoblox/doc/source/installation.rst

    * - admin_password
      - The password to use for the WAPI.
    * - wapi_version
      - The WAPI version to use.
-Version 2.2.2 or later is recommended, if your grid supports it (WAPI version 2.3 is supported in NIOS 7.3)
+Version 2.3 or later and NIOS version to use.
+       7.3.x or later.
    * - wapi_max_results
      - The maximum number of objects to be returned by WAPI.
 If this is set to a negative number, WAPI will return an error when the number of returned